andberry/berry-website-astro/src/content/blog/drupal-component-based-frontend.md

 ---
-title: 'Component-Based Frontend in Drupal'
+title: "Component-Based Frontend in Drupal"
-abstract: 'What is Component-Based Frontend Dev?
+abstract: "What is Component-Based Frontend Dev?
 Why it is worth using it?
-How to implement it in Drupal?'
+How to implement it in Drupal?"
 createdAt: 20210826
-createdAtDisplay: 'August 16, 2021'
+createdAtDisplay: "August 16, 2021"
 published: true
 tags: [frontend, cms]
-heroImage: 'halifax-cruise-ship.jpg'
+heroImage: "@images/montreal-park.jpg"
 ---

 ## What is Component-Base Frontend Development